Jackyjjc/p2p-monopoly-money/ARCHITECTURE.md

 1. **UI Layer**: React components that display pages and modals to the user.
 2. **State Management**: A global React Context with a `useReducer` for game state, plus local storage for offline persistence.
 3. **Peer Communication**: A `PeerService` built on PeerJS to manage WebRTC connections.
-4. **Business Logic Services**: A `GameService` that validates and processes transactions, handles game configuration, and interacts with the `PeerService`.
+4. **Business Logic**: A pure functional `GameStateReducer` that handles all game state transformations.

 ### Directory Structure (Illustrative)